 Partners: Hellenic Cultural Foundation (St. Louis), Hellenic Spirit Foundation (St. Louis), and the Karakas Family Foundation for the Advancement of Hellenic Studies.

-India Initiative.
 This initiative was organized by International Studies and Programs and members of the Indian community in St. Louis to promote closer cooperation between UMSL and the community.
-Among the goals are: present cultural programs to introduce India's rich cultural life and heritage, present programs about business opportunities and public affairs issues in India, to increase the number of Indian students at UM-SL and to offer a host family program for Indian students.
+Among the goals are: present cultural programs to introduce India’s rich cultural life and heritage, present programs about business opportunities and public affairs issues in India, to increase the number of Indian students at UMSL and to offer a host family program for Indian students.

-Shibusawa Seminar.
-Since 2000 International Studies and Programs has been the partner of the Shibusawa Eiichi Memorial Foundation, Tokyo, Japan, in presenting this international seminar on Japanese studies.
+Since 2000, International Studies and Programs has been the partner of the Shibusawa Eiichi Memorial Foundation, Tokyo, Japan, in presenting this international seminar on Japanese studies.
 The seminar, now held in alternate years in Japan and the USA, brings together a select group of experts to present seminar papers on topics of importance in Japanese studies and U.S.-Japan relations.
 The University of Toronto Press has agreed to publish a series of books based on the papers presented at the seminars.

 The seminars honor the memory of Shibusawa Eiichi (1840-1931) who helped establish the first national bank in Japan, the Tokyo Stock Exchange, and more than 500 companies including Tokyo Marine Insurance, Tokyo Gas, Tokyo Electric, Oji Paper, and the Tokyo Imperial Hotel.
 He also helped establish 20 universities and colleges and numerous social welfare organizations as part of his belief that business leaders had the moral obligation to pursue activities that benefited the community.

 Lentz Fellow in Peace and Conflict Resolution Research